 The poet zooms back in the next lines, speaking about her poem, this country, and how it belongs to people like Jesus and Rosa.
 It belongs to the “poor” and the “Muslim, the Jew.”
 The poet lists out numerous other destinations, such as “the trans” and “the ally,” in order to paint a broad picture of what America is and should be.

 so it can grow, lit,

 stories to rewrite—

 The following lines display a very clear use of rhyme, one that makes them a pleasure to read and all the more impactful.
 The poet knows that her words have power, tyrants who rule over countries fear the strong words of people like her.
-She knows that now is the time for the youth of American to hope, fight, and make sure that they don’t lose their country.
+She knows that now is the time for the youth of America to hope, fight, and make sure that they don’t lose their country.

 the story of a Texas city depleted but not defeated

 a history written that need not be repeated

 a nation composed but not yet completed.